PoisotLab/SpeciesDistributionToolkit.jl/README.md

 > [!IMPORTANT]
 > This package is *not* intended to perform any actual modeling,
 > but can serve as a robust basis for such models.
-We offer an interface from
-> this package to `MLJ` to facilitate prediction.

 🔄 Note that the packages *do* work independently as well, but they are *designed* to work together.
 In particular, when installing `SpeciesDistributionToolkit`,